arinaa77/arinaa77/README.md

 <p align="center">
   🌟 <b>Passionate about combining business acumen with technical prowess to create innovative solutions.</b><br>
   🌱 <b>Lifelong learner</b> always on the lookout for new challenges and opportunities to grow.<br>
-  💬 <b>Fluent in Python, Java, C, and JavaScript.</b> Always ready to geek out over the latest tech trends.<br>
   🌏 <b>Global citizen</b> with a love for traveling and exploring new cultures.<br>
   🌐 <b>Tech enthusiast</b> committed to making a positive impact through technology.<br>
 </p>